Inference for Impulse Responses under Model Uncertainty: Abstract

 \section{Abstract}

-In many macroeconomic applications, impulse responses and their frequentist confidence intervals are constructed by estimating a VAR model in levels - thus ignoring uncertainty regarding the true (unknown) cointegration rank.
-In this paper we investigate the consequences of ignoring this uncertainty.
-We adapt several proposed methods for handling model uncertainty to perform inference in cointegrated VAR models and highlight their shortcomings in the present setting.
-Therefore, we propose a new method - Weighted Inference by Model Plausibility (WIMP) - that takes rank uncertainty into account in a fully data-driven way.
-In a simulation study the WIMP method outperforms all other methods considered, delivering intervals that are robust to rank uncertainty, yet not overly conservative.
-We also study the potential ramifications of rank uncertainty on applied macroeconomic analysis by re-assessing the effects of fiscal policy shocks based on a variety of identification schemes.
-We demonstrate how sensitive the results are to the treatment of the cointegration rank, and show how formally accounting for rank uncertainty can affect the conclusions.
+In many macroeconomic applications, confidence intervals for impulse responses are constructed by estimating VAR models in levels - ignoring cointegration rank uncertainty.
+We investigate the consequences of ignoring this uncertainty.
+We adapt several methods for handling model uncertainty and highlight their shortcomings.
+We propose a new method – Weighted-Inference-by-Model-Plausibility (WIMP) - that takes rank uncertainty into account in a data-driven way.
+In simulations the WIMP outperforms all other methods considered, delivering intervals that are robust to rank uncertainty, yet not overly conservative.
+We also study potential ramifications of rank uncertainty on applied macroeconomic analysis by re-assessing the effects of fiscal policy-shocks.